Pearson-Higher-Ed/compounds/README.md

     npm start

-Navigate to **http://localhost:8000/#/components**, where the spawned Node server hosts a webpack-generated SPA using React Router for rendering the components.
+Navigate to **http://localhost:8000/#/components**, where the spawned Node server hosts a webpack-generated SPA using React Router for defining how to render the components.

 As you save changes to the source, the changes are automatically reloaded in the browser.